KevGoDev/blog/content/posts/fs_capture.md

 # Writting the process helper
 The process helper is trivial to build, we simply get the address of LoadLibraryA and return it.
-Since the applicatiion is 32-bit that address will be for the WOW64 subsystem.
+Since the application is 32-bit that address will be for the WOW64 subsystem.

 ```cpp
 #include <cstdio>